Module: fetch

 # Parameters

-- toots: dict.
-A dictionary of toots in the same format as returned by the read_timeline() API
+- toots: list.
+A list of toots in the same format as returned by the search_hashtag() API

 - api_base_url: string.
 Expected to include protocol, like `https://server.example.com`.